PaoloDalena/tastypie/README.md

 thousands of articles full of (very valid) reasons why this type of chart should not be used.
 [However](https://github.com/PaoloDalena/tastypie/blob/main/meme.jpeg),
-my mother, a high school teacher of Latin and Italian literature, swears she understands more from something like this:
+my mother, a high school teacher of Latin and Italian Literature, swears she understands more from something like this:

 <img src="man/figures/pie_readme.png" width="75%" height="75%" style="display: block; margin: auto;" />